keboola/component-quickbooks-online-fhs/README.md

        ]
        ```
      - start_date and end_date are strings in the YYYY-MM-DD format.
-     - segment_data_by (optional) If not empty, sends this parameter along with the request and is used for report grouping
+     - segment_data_by - Mandatory parameter, sends this parameter along with the request and is used for report grouping.

+       ```
+       Possible values: [
+         "Class",
+         "Department",
+         "Total"
+       ]
+       ```

 ### Application Authorization